Click on the above thumbnail for a screen-sized timeline.

 Thirty of these lane-miles are on residential and collector streets, which connect residents' homes to the City's arterials.

-The City treats approximately 30 lane miles of neighborhood and collector roads every year.
+Typically, the City treats approximately 30 lane miles of neighborhood and collector roads every year.
 The primary method of treatment for these roads is a thin layer of a mixture of emulsified asphalt, aggregate and water.
 Engineers refer to this as slurry seal.
 Slurry seal can restore roads to near optimum condition for as little as $1,600 per City block.
 However, they do not provide structure to the road.
 As such, Slurry Seal is not effective for deteriorated roads.

 October to February: Street selection and design